Erythronium albidum

 Notes

 Of 390 seeds planted in a central Iowa demographic study, 99 (44%) germinated.
-None of the individuals flowered; one colony formed vegetatively, indicating it is best re-introduced with transplants (Mabry 2023).
+After 18 years of monitoring none of the individuals flowered; one colony formed vegetatively, indicating this species can be re-introduced with transplants (Mabry 2023).
 Cullina (2000) reported plants take up to 5 years to reach blooming size.

 Ant dispersed spring ephemeral; seed output low; vegetative spread high (Barkely 1986, Gleason and Cronquist 1991).

-Bulb deep-seated, forms colonies, the bulb sending forth elongate shoots (Fernald 1950).
-The closely related Erythronium americanum had a rate of vegetative spread of 1150% over six years growing on a floodplain (Holland 1981).
+Bulb deep-seated, sending out long shoots to form new plants, forming patches of a few to hundreds of plants (Fernald 1950, Runkel and Bull 2009).
+The closely related Erythronium americanum had a rate of vegetative spread of 1150% over six years (Holland 1981).